Grid resiliency

 Our primary concern is always the safety and protection of our community and environment.
 To address the threat of wildfires and extreme weather, we’re expanding our maintenance programs to improve the safety and resiliency of our electric grid.

-This plan will expand upon our existing maintenance and safety programs to significantly reduce fire ignitions caused by our infrastructure, while strengthening the overall electric system.
-The wildfire mitigation plan is part of a larger, ongoing strategic effort to improve the safety and resiliency of our electric grid.
+Our mitigation efforts expand upon our existing maintenance and safety programs to significantly reduce fire ignitions caused by our infrastructure while strengthening the overall electric system.
+Our wildfire mitigation plan is part of a larger, ongoing strategic effort to improve the safety and resiliency of our electric grid.

 We’ve identified areas within our service territory that are rated by the Colorado State Forest Service as extreme or elevated fire-threat areas.
 In these areas, we’re conducting enhanced safety inspections of electric infrastructure with the use of infrared cameras and will begin clearing additional vegetation around equipment and structures.